paypal/InnerSourceCommons/events/isc-spring-2019.md

 ### Registration
 Please visit our [Registration Page](https://innersourcesummit2019.brownpapertickets.com/) to register for InnerSource Commons Spring Summit 2019.

+### Call For Sponsorship
+We invite interested organisations and companies to sponsor this renowned event.
+These summits provide a basis to encourage InnerSource practitioners to share their experiences and to collaborate with each other on improving InnerSource.
+If interested in sponsoring this event, please contact Dr. Lorraine Morgan for more details (Lorraine.morgan@nuigalway.ie).

 ### Agenda and Speakers
 TBC